holowise5/Worzi/README.md

 # Worzi
-Web application for time management and agile planning
+Web application for time management and agile planning.